nateKlaux/Naviga.Docs/Solicitor Concierge/SolCon_Structure.md

 **Promotions**: You can create and manage your promotions here.
 Promotions is a legacy concept, and a promotion is a group of Offer Groups.
 <!-- (Replaced promotions w/ offer groups in new release.
 Promotions is basically legacy concept. ) -->

 **Inventory**: This is a drop-down menu that allows you to manage everything related to your Offer Groups.
-You can create your sales products, bundles, marketing text, and T&C. You can also set up premiums and determine delivery areas.
+You can create your sales products, marketing text, and T&C. You can also set up premiums and determine delivery areas.

 **Teams**: Manage your sales teams here.
 Create a team, manage its members, and customize what offers each team can sell.

-**Reference Tables**: This is read-only reference section that allows you to quickly view product data about product codes, household levels, sales platforms, service types, and billing plans.
+**Reference Tables**: This is read-only reference section that allows you to quickly view product data, such as codes, household levels, sales platforms, service types, and billing plans.

 **Admin**: Add users and manage their access and permissions of the SolCon application here.